fangwenji/tacas23-wasim/Readme.txt

     $ cd ~/abc/script
     $ ./abc -F abc-script.ys

-    In the experiments, Berkeley-abc will not terminate for at least 72 hours, so please terminate the process by Ctrl+C manually after you see the output of the terminal gets stuck for a few minutes without any progress.
+    In the experiments, Berkeley-abc will not terminate for at least 72 hours, so please terminate the process by Ctrl+C manually after you see the output of the terminal gets stuck for a long time without any progress.

     These experiments correpond to the "IC3/PDR" column in Table 1 of the paper.